 Did you know that 81% of the wine produced in the United States comes from California?

 We take that to mean that it's a duty for wine lovers to explore as much of it as possible from the paradigm-shifting sustainable to the in-demand cult bottles.
-Here in the New World, it's only a matter of time before you start wanting to visit the many wine regions IRL.
-And, for pretty much any wine enthusiast, the idea of taking a vacation centered around one of the world-famous Calfornia wine regions sounds like heaven on earth.
+For pretty much any wine enthusiast, the idea of taking a vacation centered around one of the world-famous Calfornia wine regions sounds like heaven on earth.

 Which California Wine Regions To Visit